What does this do?

 - Parameter highlighting

-- Highlighting of embedded assembly code
+- Highlighting of embedded assembly code (if you have an assembly syntax installed)

 - Lambda highlighting